Perspective | Uncovering the story — and the person — behind a 109-year-old photograph

 And we know exactly who he is from what’s written next: “Donald Wellington Velsey.”

 The picture was in a bag of old newspapers, receipts and photographs that Josh Calder took off the hands of a neighbor in the Chevy Chase neighborhood in D.C.
-She had no connection to what was inside and may have picked up the ephemera at an antique store, perhaps to use for collages.
+She had no connection to what was inside and may have picked up the ephemera at an antiques store, perhaps to use for collages.

 “Little mysteries from the past provoke me, particularly the photos of people who I feel should be remembered,” said Josh, 56.